 Curriculum Integrated Instruction

 Theresa is the Head of Reference and Information Literacy at FSC.
 She received her Masters in Library & Information Science from C.W.
 Post at Long Island University, and a Masters in Educational Computing from Stony Brook University.
 Terry has taught library instruction courses across disciplines and in multiple formats and venues.
 She also teaches faculty how to incorporate IL assignments and new technologies into their curriculum.
-Terry is the campus administrator for Turnitin (anti-plagiarism) and NoodleTools (citation tool).
+Terry most enjoys helping students refine their search process to expand their research abilities.

 In addition to providing Information Literacy Instruction and Reference Service, April is the Cataloging Librarian in Technical Services.
 She received her MLS and MA in Public History from St. John’s University.
 April enjoys teaching library instruction classes across the disciplines but she especially loves helping researchers dig into our College Archives.

 Fatoma is the Acquisitions librarian for FSC.
 In addition, she provides reference services to the Farmingdale community as well as teaches Information Literacy classes.
-Fatoma received her MSLIS from Pratt Institute and is currently pursuing a MA in Higher Education Administration at Stony Brook University.
+Fatoma received her Master of Science in Library and Information Science at Pratt Institute and a Master of Arts in Higher Education Administration at Stony Brook University.
 She hopes to provide students with the research tools and skills they need to feel empowered to do research on their own and be successful in their academic careers